AradhyaTiwari10/voiceIn/README.md

 3. Voice gets converted into text
 4. AI reorganizes it like a professional LinkedIn post
 5. Suggests engaging hooks, clean structure, CTAs, and hashtags
-6. User can preview, edit, save, or publish with one click
+6. User can preview, edit, save as draft, or publish with one click

 It's like **ChatGPT + Speech Recognition + LinkedIn post generator** combined.